Edkamb/Edkamb.github.io/_pages/about.md

   {% endfor %}</ul>

 # Teaching
-A demonstrator of the KalkulierbaR tool for demonstrating different proof calculi is available at [kbar.app](http://kbar.app), the source code to run an own instance is available on [github](https://github.com/kalkulierbar/kalkulierbar).
+An instance of the KalkulierbaR tool for demonstrating different proof calculi is available at [kbar.app](http://kbar.app), the source code to run an own instance is available on [github](https://github.com/kalkulierbar/kalkulierbar).

   <ul>{% for post in site.teaching %}
     {% include archive-single-cv.html %}